ibm-cloud-docs/account/iam-userid_keys.md

-Because the API key that is associated with your user identity has all of the access you're entitled to across any account that you are a member of, you must be cautious with how you use your API key.
+The API key that is associated with your user identity has all of the access you're entitled to across any account that you are a member of.
+For this reason, you must be cautious with how you use your API key.
 For example, an {{site.data.keyword.cloud_notm}} service might need to act on behalf of a user or access services that are not IAM-enabled, so the service might request a user API key.
 In these cases, create an API key that's associated with a functional ID that is assigned the minimum level of access that is required to work with the service.

 A functional ID is a user ID created to represent a program, application, or service.
 The functional ID can be invited to an account and assigned only the access for a particular purpose, such as interacting with a specific resource or application.
 The functional ID should be granted only the minimum level access in a single account that is needed for the specific function for which it was created.

 If you are applying a trusted profile, you can't create a user API key.
 You can still create and manage all other API keys.
 For example, service ID API keys.
-For more information, see [FAQs about IAM](/docs/account?topic=account-iamfaq#tp-apikey).
+For more information, see the [FAQs about IAM](/docs/account?topic=account-iamfaq#tp-apikey).
 {: note}